ZHassanQ/Calcu-Train/README.md

 - Add advanced Calculator uses, like: square root.
 - Add GUI.
 - Find a better way to launch it directly by double click.
 (Need to launched thorugh CMD)
-- Linux Support (When GUI is added)
+- Linux Support (When GUI is added, an AppImage for all Linux Distributions)
+- MAC Support (v0.5, v0.6)